portalup/sandbox/README.md

 - Once you have finished coding the new file, click Commit All
 - Add details to Commit and click on Push
 - Choose Branch and Origin
-- The click Push again and push the file
 - The file is now on GitHub